Our Team

 JAMES CLEMENTS

-James (he/him) is a Scottish writer, performer, theatermaker and arts educator based between New York and Scotland.
-Clements has performed at venues including La Mama E.T.C., BRIC, HERE and MITU580, and has been on the creative team for projects at Rattlestick Playwrights Theater, Lincoln Centre LCT3 and the 92nd Street Y. His source-based experimental plays include "The Diana Tapes" (2016), "Four Sisters" (2017), "Beauty Freak" (2018), "MEDEA/BRITNEY" (2019), "Ellis Island" (2021), "The Aliens Make Thanksgiving Dinner" (2022), "TRACES" (2023) and "Brothers in Arms" (2023).
-These plays have been described by critics as "magnifying" (TimeOut), "intricate" (BroadwayWorld), "compelling" (The Guardian), "affecting" (Playbill) and "intellectual" (Theatre is Easy), and have been performed in cities across the United States, Canada and the United Kingdom.
-He has taught at CUNY Queens College and the Wuhan Institute of Design and Science and is an Affiliated Instructor at NYU Tisch School of the Arts.
-He is Co-Founding Artistic Director of What Will the Neighbours Say? and Teaching Artist-in-Residence and Entrepreneurship Fellow with the NYU Production Lab and the Brookyln Arts Council.
-Previous residencies include The Cell, Culture Lab and BRIClab.
-His work has been recognised by the Queens Council for the Arts, DCLA, NYFA, A.R.T./NY and Creatives Rebuild New York, amongst others.
-He is repped for film and television by WSM Talent, and recent credits include voicing a national commercial for the 2022 Super Bowl. www.james-clements.com.
+James Clements (he/him) is a Scottish actor, writer, theatermaker and arts educator based between New York and Scotland.
+Clements has performed at venues including La Mama, BRIC, HERE and MITU580, and has written and directed projects at Rattlestick Playwrights Theater, the 92nd Street Y, Culture Lab, Brooklyn Art Haus, The Colony Theatre (Miami), The Keegan Theatre (Washington D.C), Dundee Rep (Dundee) and the Stockwell Playhouse (London).
+His acting has been called "impressive...incredibly compelling...excellent," (BroadwayWorld), "[his] portrayal...shines brightest" (BlogCritics) and "the strongest of the cast" (My Entertainment World), and his plays have been described by critics as "searing" (New York Times), "magnifying" (TimeOut), "compelling" (The Guardian), "intricate" (BroadwayWorld), "affecting" (Playbill) and "intellectual" (Theatre is Easy).
+He is a member of the Adjunct Faculty at Marymount Manhattan College and NYU Tisch.
+He is Co-Artistic Director of What Will the Neighbours Say?
+Theatre Company and Teaching Artist-in-Residence and Entrepreneurship Fellow with the NYU Production Lab.
+Previous residencies include The Cell, Culture Lab, Brooklyn Arts Council and BRIClab.
+His work has been recognised by the Queens Council for the Arts, DCLA, NYFA, A.R.T./NY, NYU and Creatives Rebuild New York, amongst others.
+He is represented for film and television by Swain-Thomas Agency, and recent credits include voicing a national commercial for The Botanist Islay Gin during the Super Bowl. www.jamesclements.com

 SAM HOOD ADRAIN

-Sam (he/him) is an actor, director, and producer based in New York City.
-As a theatre artist, Hood Adrain has worked on stage and off at companies across the country including Trinity Repertory Company, Infinity Theatre Company, Dramatist Guild Foundation, Missoula Children's Theatre, Ithaca Shakespeare Company, HERE, IRT, MITU580, The Flea, Theatre Row, Strongbox Theater, Chickenshed NYC, FRIGID New York and Audible to name a few.
-He is the recipient of the 2021 BroadwayWorld Best Director of a Regional Production Award for his direction of The 39 Steps at Strongbox Theater.
-He is a published playwright whose works have been called "heartbreaking ....complex...and thought-provoking" (Theatre is Easy), have been presented in NYC at HERE, The Nuyorican Poéts Cafe and IRT Theatre, toured to Providence and Toronto and produced as a radio play by the Cleveland Radio Players.
-Recent TV credits include "Search Party" and "Law & Order."
+Sam Hood Adrain (he/him) is an actor, director, educator, and producer based in New York City.
+As a theatre artist, Hood Adrain has worked on stage and off at companies across the country including Trinity Repertory Company, MCC Theater, Chickenshed NYC, Infinity Theatre Company, Barrington Stage Company, Dramatist Guild Foundation, Missoula Children's Theatre, Ithaca Shakespeare Company, Culture Lab LIC, HERE, IRT, MITU580, The Flea, Theatre Row, Strongbox Theater, and Audible to name a few.
+He is the recipient of the 2021 BroadwayWorld Award for Best Director of a Regional Production for his direction of "The 39 Steps" at Strongbox Theater.
+He is a published playwright whose works have been called "heartbreaking...complex...and thought-provoking" (Theatre is Easy), have been presented in NYC at HERE, The Nuyorican Poets Cafe, and IRT Theatre, toured to Providence and Toronto, and produced as a radio play by the Cleveland Radio Players.
+He is a member of the Adjunct Faculty at Marymount Manhattan College and will be an Artist-in-Residence at NYU's Espacio de Culturas in the 2024/25 academic year.
+Recent TV credits include "Search Party" and "Law & Order" as well as a print campaign for Santander Bank.
 Sam is proudly a Co-Artistic Director of WWTNS?
-BFA NYU: Tisch School of the Arts, Experimental Theatre Wing.
-He is repped for film and television by WSM Talent and recent credits include a print campaign for Santander Bank. www.samhoodadrain.com
+BFA NYU: Tisch School of the Arts, Experimental Theatre Wing. www.samhoodadrain.com

 JOHANNA PAN